eclipse-zenoh/zenoh-c/docs/api.rst

     - Accepted values : ``"true"``, ``"false"``.
     - Default value : ``"true"``.

-The following functions allow to create default sets of :c:type:`ZNProperties` for zenoh-net session configuration.
+The following functions allow to create default sets of :c:type:`zn_properties_t` for zenoh-net session configuration.
 The returned configurations can be amended with extra options with :c:func:`zn_properties_add`.